 The points inside the symbol indicate the maximum temperature.
 Three points correspond to 200°C, 2 points to 150°C, one point to 110°C.

 The letters recommend cleaning and stain removers.
 A line under the symbol of the cleaning drum means a restriction in the mechanical stress, addition of moisture or temperature.

 - A = the use of common solvents is possible.
 Today, this marking is rather unkommon.

 - P = perchlorethylene and fluorocarbon.
 They are the most common cleaning agents for normal cases

 - F = fluorocarbon and heavy gasoline.
 They are used for sensitive articles

-Applied typically to lined garments with interlining, e.g. costumes, suits, jackets and coats.
+Dry cleaning is typically applied to lined garments with interlining, e.g. costumes, suits, jackets and coats.

 The points shown in the symbol of the dryer drum indicate the drying level.
 Two points correspond to normal drying, one point to gentle drying.
 Caution, the symbol does not inform about shrinkage in the dryer.